Solar panels help local Hospice

 The successful tenderer for the project was Infratec, a subsidiary of Alpine Energy.
-Time associated with design and procurement were an in-kind contribution from Infratec.
+The time associated with design and procurement was an in-kind contribution from Infratec.

 General Manager of Operations George Ritchie said Infratec is pleased to have participated in a fantastic community project and what is the largest solar PV system on the Alpine Energy network.

 Alpine Energy group manager, corporate services, Michael Boorer said the project was an exciting opportunity for Alpine to be involved in.

 “As well as supporting a worthwhile charity as part of our commitment to the South Canterbury community, the project was also able to demonstrate the ability and innovation of our subsidiary Infratec to deliver alternative solutions for the provision of electricity to our consumers.

 O’Neill said while there would be times when the solar system would produce enough electricity to sell back into the national grid that was not the primary aim.

 “The main aim is to reduce our power bill.
 We also looked at the feasibility of incorporating batteries for storing electricity but concluded it was not viable at this time.
 However, as technology evolves this could be an option and the system could be changed to incorporate storage.’’

 The solar panel grant continues St Vianneys support of Hospice, with $500,000 contributed when the seven-bed unit was built in 2009.
 The trust has also recently contributed $17,000 to buy speciality electric reclining chairs for patients.